KTM 690 SMC R (2019 - on) Review

 As before, the fuel tank is a load-bearing part of the chassis, so there’s no subframe as such.
 And there’s even a USB socket to charge phones and other devices.
 What’s next?
 Heated grips?

 Some would argue the new SMC R is just a rebadged – and uglier – Husqvarna 701, and they’re not a million miles away.

-However, what really sets the pair apart for 2019 is the KTM’s electronic suite; MTC (Motorcycle Traction Control, which also incorporates anti-wheelie – no idea why you’d want this on a supermoto) and cornering ABS are both safety nets and performance enhancing, although I rarely felt the TC functioning thanks to the mass of mechanical grip.
+However, what really sets the pair apart for 2019 is the KTM’s electronic suite; MTC (Motorcycle Traction Control, which also incorporates anti-wheelie – no idea why you’d want this on a supermoto) and cornering ABS are both safety nets and performance enhancing, although I rarely felt the TC functioning thanks to the mass of mechanical grip at the rear wheel.